LiuYuancheng/ChatGPT_on_CTF/doc/testCases/shell_shock.md

 ##### Question 2

-We can see the MS-New-Bing just think the result we paste in is correct, it didn't show us its analysis conclusion
+We can see the MS-New-Bing just thinks the result we paste in is correct, it didn't show us its analysis conclusion

 ![](../img/testCases/shellshock/q5_2.png)